You've spent years hearing about SEO. Getting your site onto Google. Writing pages around keywords. Trying to show up when buyers search.

 What You Can Do Today

-You don't need a massive overhaul.
-Start with the basics:
+You don't need a massive rebuild.
+Start with the basics.

 Find out where you show up and where you don't.
-The Tabtrickle free audit covers Google search, Maps, AI answer engines, and your website.
-You get a plain-English report — no sales pitch.
+The Tabtrickle free audit checks Google, Maps, AI answer engines, and your website.

 2. Fix your structured data